ismailceylan/ast-generator/README.md

 ```

 ## What Is Parser
 A parser is like an engine that takes components and runs them in order.
 Under the hood, it is a recursive descent parser.
-It uses an ASCII byte stream to recursively loop through the given raw string or document (however you call it).
+It uses [AsciiByteStream](https://github.com/ismailceylan/ascii-byte-stream) library to recursively loop through the given raw string or document (however you call it).
 Even if a component matches, it consumes bytes as long as it needs, and the parser will continue to read the stream from where the component left off and continue trying to find components.

 ## What Is Component
 A component represents any complex structure of the given document.
 It can be a Markdown component, HTML tag, for loop or a function in JavaScript, or a selector and its definition in CSS.
 Even further, argument definitions of a function in JavaScript can be a component.